 You can’t just set the tile on the cutter and go.
 First, make sure you push the tile snugly against the fence.
 Next, check that the line you marked on the tile sits right under the scoring wheel.

+Think about pizza!
 Scoring tile is a little like cutting a slice.
 Using slight pressure on the handle, let the scoring wheel move forward across the tile.
-Please don’t get too aggressive, as it could cause the tile to crack.
+Just don’t get too aggressive, as it could cause the tile to crack.

 Like pizza, you may want to score twice so that the mark is visible.
 Imagine what a slice of pizza looks like after too many passes with the pizza cutter.
 The cheese gets stringy, and the other toppings get mangled.

-Over-zealous scoring will chip the glazed edge, and you’ll end up with a rough finished edge.
+Over-zealous scoring will chip the glazed edge, and you’ll end up with a rough edge.

 You’ll also want to make sure you use the right size scoring wheel.
 Scoring wheels come in sizes ranging from 6 mm to 22 mm.